The Man Who Loved Physics

 The more I handled things and learned their names and uses, the more joyous and confident grew my sense of kinship with the rest of the world.

 Hope Jahren is a professor at the University of Oslo who studies stable isotope biogeochemistry.
 She is researching the interaction between land plants and the environment, particularly during times of climate change.
-Her memoir, Lab Girl, was published this year.
+Her memoir, Lab Girl, was the 2016 winner of the National Book Critics Circle Award for Autobiography.
+Her most recent book is The Story of More: How We Got to Climate Change & Where To Go From Here.

 A Radical for the Poor